corrode/corrode.github.io/content/blog/prototyping/index.md

 ## Why You Should Prototype

-Programming is an iterative process, and as much as we like to come up with the perfect solution from the start, it rarely works that way.
+As much as we like to come up with the perfect solution from the start, it rarely works that way.
+Programming is an iterative process.

-In my experience, prototyping solutions helps tremendously in finding the best approach, much like creating a sketch before painting a picture.
+In my experience, prototyping solutions helps tremendously in finding the best approach before committing to a design.

-People prototype because they want to explore the design space.

 This iterative process isn't just useful for writing games – it's equally valuable when crafting a CLI tool where you need to figure out the command line interface, or when designing a library where you need to nail down the API.

+**People prototype because they want to explore the design space.
+When done right, this process leads to more idiomatic code.**

 ## Why People Believe Rust Is Not Good For Prototyping

 The common narrative goes like this:

-When you start writing a program, you don't know what you want and you change your mind pretty often.
+> When you start writing a program, you don't know what you want and you change your mind pretty often.
-Rust pushes back when you change your mind because the type system is very strict.
+> Rust pushes back when you change your mind because the type system is very strict.
-On top of that, getting your idea to compile takes longer than in other languages, so the feedback loop is slower.
+> On top of that, getting your idea to compile takes longer than in other languages, so the feedback loop is slower.

 That's why people believe that Rust isn't a good fit for prototyping.